botheredbybees/WoV/docs/EXIF_batcher.md

 The batcher container only processes when new photos arrive (event or scheduled poll).

 All heavy EXIF logic and context-matching in Python, but with the same containerization as the rest of your stack.

+How Supabase Storage can call this
+In Supabase project settings > Storage > Webhooks, set:

+Event: File Created (OBJECT_CREATED)

+URL: http://wov-exif-batcher:5000/webhook/file-upload (internal Docker network) (If local: http://localhost:5000/webhook/file-upload, for test)

+Configure your batcher to expose port 5000.